-From Table 7.5, it can be seen that Chartiers' residents chosen mode of transportation is by automobile, usually driven alone.
+From Table 5.05, it can be seen that Chartiers' residents chosen mode of transportation is by automobile, usually driven alone.
 It is also shown that a smaller percentage of people in the Township carpooled to work and used public transportation than in the other reference areas.
 Also, a lesser percentage of people walked or worked at home than for other reference areas.
-One factor to explain the reliance on single passenger driving could be the nature of Chartiers as a 'bedroom community', a community where people live but do not work in the area.
+One factor to explain the reliance on single passenger driving could be the nature of Chartiers as a 'bedroom community,' a community where people live but do not work in the area.

 The Township should encourage the use of the public transportation system, with more stops available to Township residents.
-The closest park and ride area in the Township is located at Interstate 79, Exit 43 Houston/Eighty Four on Route 519.
-An additional park and ride area could be viable since over thirty-two (32) percent of Township residents also work outside of Washington County.
-With rising fuel prices and environmental benefits, in addition to less congestion, any steps to mitigate the reliance on single passenger commuting are valid and important.
-The effect of this reliance on single passenger commuting has probably not been seen to the full extent because of the decline in the population in the Township.
-If Chartiers is to develop and attract some population growth, serious circulation problems in the Township could be anticipated.
+The closest park and ride area in the Township is located at Interstate 79, Exit 43 Houston/Eighty Four on Route 519 (Hill Church Houston Road).
+With fluctuating fuel prices and environmental benefits, in addition to less congestion, any steps to mitigate the reliance on single passenger commuting are valid and important.

-6.5 Public Transportation
+5.05 Public Transportation

 The Washington County Transportation Authority (Washington Rides) provides public transportation to the residents of the Township.
 Washington Rides' mission is to promote and provide high quality, cost-effective transportation to the citizens of Washington County and surrounding areas as appropriate, especially for older adults, persons with disabilities, veterans, and economically disadvantaged individuals, including those on Medical Assistance.
-The bus service readily accessible to the residents of Chartiers Township is the G G & C Bus Company Inc. Pittsburgh Commuter Schedule.
-The bus service departs from the Chartiers Township municipal building six (6) times every weekday and has two (2) departures on Saturday.
-The return trip arrives at the Chartiers Township Fire Department another six (6) times Monday through Friday and twice on Saturday.
-The G G & C Bus Co. provides quality, full service transportation and works along with the Washington County Transportation Authority to provide modified door to door transportation to the residents of Washington County at little or no cost to the passenger.
+The bus service readily accessible to the residents of Chartiers Township is the GG&C Bus Company Inc. Pittsburgh Commuter Schedule.
+The bus service departs from the Chartiers Township municipal building six times every weekday and has two departures on Saturday.
+The return trip arrives at the Chartiers Township Fire Department another six times Monday through Friday and twice on Saturday.
+The GG&C Bus Co. provides quality, full service transportation and works along with the Washington County Transportation Authority to provide modified door to door transportation to the residents of Washington County at little or no cost to the passenger.
 Lift van service is available on request.
 Transportation is provided free or at a low cost to senior citizens through its shared ride program, persons with disabilities through an ADA complementary para-transit service, persons receiving Medical Assistance, low income persons who need a ride to work and veterans.
-With only one (1) bus stop in the Township, the lack of a more intensive bus system or any other form of public transit is indicative of the lower density of development in the Township.
+With only one bus stop in the Township, the lack of a more intensive bus system or any other form of public transit is indicative of the lower density of development in the Township.
 This results in limited ridership, making a more extensive public transit system less feasible.
 The Township should advocate for increased bus service and encourage usage by residents.
+Any conversation about increased bus service should also include a conversation about parking.
+Given the suburban nature of Chartiers Township, increased usage could involve commuters utilizing a park and ride facility.

-6.6 Functional Classification System
+5.06 Functional Classification System